UW-Fond du Lac memorial fund provides books for academic success

 Donations in memory of Joseph S. Berger, Jr., may be mailed to the Berger Book Bag Fund, UW-Fond du Lac Foundation, 400 University Dr., Fond du Lac, WI 54935 or by calling the Foundation office at (920) 929-1335.

-UW-Fond du Lac students can apply for funding by completing an application form and returning it to the Student Affairs Office.
+UW-Fond du Lac students can apply for funding by completing an application form and returning it to the Foundation Office.